 • An ongoing challenge in the High Court to UK Government decisions to continue granting licences for arms exports to Israel in the context of the war in Gaza.

-• Advisory proceedings before the International Court of Justice on the right to strike in international law.
+• Advisory proceedings before the International Court of Justice on Israel’s aid obligations in relation to the Occupied Palestinian Territory following its ban on UNRWA.

 • A challenge before the European Court of Human Rights on the UK Government’s Rwanda removal policy.